Kazakhstan

 How are Christians harassed, discriminated against and persecuted?

-From the fall of the Soviet Union in 1991 until 2012, Christians enjoyed widespread freedom in Kazakhstan, which was even a center of mission in Central Asia.
-In 2012, a new religion law was passed in the country, making it more difficult for Christians to practice their faith.
-It requires both church and church building to be registered and requires at least 50 members for approval of a new church.
+From the fall of the Soviet Union in 1991 until 2012, Christians enjoyed widespread freedom in Kazakhstan, and the country even served as a center for missions in Central Asia.
+In 2012, a new religion law was adopted in the country, making it more difficult for Christians to practice their faith.
+According to this law, both the church and the church building must be registered, and a minimum of 50 members is required for the approval of a new church.

 In addition, all religious activities must be conducted in the purpose-registered building, which means, for example, it is not allowed for a group of people to meet privately to read the Bible and pray without a public permit.

-Preaching outside the church is also not allowed in Kazakhstan, and publishing religious literature without state approval is a criminal offense.
+It is also not permitted to preach outside of registered church buildings in Kazakhstan, and it is punishable by law to publish religious literature without state approval.
 Christians risk fines and imprisonment and a priest had to go all the way to the Supreme Court before he was acquitted of a fine for praying for a sick person.
 In addition, a pastor came under Wrongful accusation of making a woman mentally ill - a woman who was simply attending church services.
 Churches and services are monitored by the intelligence services.

 Some churches share the gospel with the Muslim majority